‘We Should Just Burn It Down,’ Woman Finds 30 Recluse Spiders In Her House And Wants To Mimic The Meme

 Yes, it’s okay to shudder at the thought.

 Since the family have moved into their new home, they have had exterminators in regularly to treat the problem rather than using the extreme measure of extinguishing the problem with fire just like the classic meme that shows a burning house with the caption, “There was a spider, I panicked.
-But I think it’s gone now,” indicating they house was burned down rather than deal with the spider being present.
+But I think it’s gone now,” indicating the house was burned down rather than deal with the spider being present.

 So far, the spiders have returned after each treatment, but Photianos remains positive.
 She hopes that the treatment is eventually effective.
 In the meantime, she prays that her children remain safe.